khrome83/khrome.dev/posts/the-rise-of-privacy-focused-analytics.md

 ![https://res.cloudinary.com/khromedotdev/image/upload/c](https://res.cloudinary.com/khromedotdev/image/upload/c_scale,w_auto:100,dpr_auto,f_auto,q_auto/v1575342260/Screen_Shot_2019-12-02_at_9.03.50_PM_tfsg8y.png)

 While version 1.0 seemed to have issues with my SPA, version 2.0 promised to fix these problems.
 I have not tested this since last summer with version 1.0.
-But I know Paul Jarvis was receptive of the feedback on twitter.
+But I know Paul Jarvis was receptive of the feedback on Twitter and promised to address it in version 2.0.

 What is really promising about Fathom Analytics, is the amount of data that is captured.
 The presentation is not only one of the strongest in version 2.0 of the data.
 But it includes metrics not found elsewhere, like "Average Time on Site", "Bounce Rate" and "Unique Visits".
+I am a really big fan of the previous months' comparisons as well.
+Clicking on "N Current Visitors" also gets you a great breakdown of the pages that are currently being viewed.
+A pretty nifty trick that makes the whole interface feel a little smoother.

 ### Netlify Analytics